|Jun 2019||Jun 2020||Sep 2020||Dec 2020||Mar 2021||Jun 2021|

 These totals are the same as A1.3 for funding and A10.5 for claims in table T1.

-Today’s publication of non-bank lending institutions data includes revisions to December 2020 as we now have updated data from our respondents.
+Today’s publication of non-bank lending institutions data includes revisions to data between June 2019 and March 2021 inclusive, as we now have updated data from our respondents.
+This has resulted in insignificant changes to data in:

 If you have any questions please contact [email protected]